ProjectResound/resound-api/README.md

 # Resound API [![CircleCI](https://circleci.com/gh/ProjectResound/resound-api.svg?style=svg)](https://circleci.com/gh/ProjectResound/resound-api)

 The backend that all of Resound's apps hook into.
+More info about the suite of apps [in the wiki](https://github.com/ProjectResound/planning/wiki)

 ## Getting Started